 Figure 7.
 The minimum second-observation exposure time needed to detect the fading of a source as a function of the exposure time in the initial image.
-The source brightness in the first observation is that at which our detection system is 50% complete in the initial exposure time.
-If the source is detectable in the second observation, the black (red) solid line shows the minimum time needed to detect the source in the second image, and measure the count-rate as 2 (3) $\sigma$ fainter than in the initial image.
-If the source is not detectable in the second image, the black dotted line shows the exposure time needed to obtain a 3- $\sigma$ upper limit inconsistent with the initial brightness if the source is only just below the detection threshold; the black dashed line is that needed if the source has faded away completely.
+The source brightness in the first observation is that at which our detection system is 50 per cent complete in the initial exposure time.
+If the source is detectable in the second observation, the black (red) solid line shows the minimum time needed to detect the source in the second image, and measure the count rate as $2\sigma$ ( $3\sigma$ ) fainter than in the initial image.
+If the source is not detectable in the second image, the black dotted line shows the exposure time needed to obtain a $3\sigma$ upper limit inconsistent with the initial brightness if the source is only just below the detection threshold; the black dashed line is that needed if the source has faded away completely.
 See Section 5.2 for full details.

-bright enough (or observed for long enough) to yield two or more light curve bins, and 12 of these occured in the field of trigger #7, which was observed for an unusually long time to allow us to rule out the possible counterpart in that field (Section 4.1).
-Also, not all transient sources fade on the timescale of a single observation.
-GRBs, for example, tend to fade quickly, but many show a 'plateau' phase where there is little or no decay (Zhang et al. 2006; Nousek et al. 2006); tidal disruption events similarly begin with a period of roughly constant flux before beginning their decay (Lodato & Rossi 2011).
+for example, tend to fade quickly, but many show a 'plateau' phase where there is little or no decay (Nousek et al. 2006; Zhang et al. 2006); TDEs similarly begin with a period of roughly constant flux before beginning their decay (Lodato & Rossi 2011).
 To discover whether a source is fading it is therefore necessary to perform repeat observations, and if the type of transient is not known, then several such observations are needed, with increasing delays since the trigger to account for different progenitor types.
-While this strategy was not employed for the neutrino triggers reported in this paper, such an approach should be considered in the future, given the lack of identified counterparts in this
+While this strategy was not employed for the neutrino triggers reported in this paper, such an approach should be considered in the future, given the lack of identified counterparts in this work.

-In order to confirm fading, these extra observations need to be of sufficient exposure for us to either measure the count-rate accurately enough to confirm a decay with some predetermined level of significance, or find an upper limit below the level of the previous detection.
+In order to confirm fading, these extra observations need to be of sufficient exposure for us to either measure the count rate accurately enough to confirm a decay with some predetermined level of significance, or find an upper limit below the level of the previous detection.
 To accurately determine how much exposure is needed requires knowledge of the source light curve.
-As a generic approach, we can determine the count-rate $R_2$ in the second observation which allows us to confirm fading in the shortest possible exposure time.
-Since the optimal value of $R_2$ is not a priori obvious, we stepped it over the range $0.001R_1 - 0.99R_1$ , finding the value which gave the minimum exposure time needed to detect fading at the $2-\sigma$ and $3-\sigma$ levels.
-These are shown in Fig. 7; where we plot the initial exposure $(E_1)$ on the x-axis, and take $R_1$ as the count rate at which the source detection algorithm is 50% complete in that exposure time.
-If $R_2$ was below the detection threshold in the second observation, we found the exposure time that would be needed to give a $3-\sigma$ upper limit on the count-rate that was below the $1-\sigma$ lower bound on $R_1$ .
-We did this for two cases: where the $R_2$ was just below the detection threshold (i.e. the source contributed 5 counts to XRT dataset), and where the source had completely vanished (it contributed no photons); these are plotted as the dotted lines in Fig. 7.
+As a generic approach, we can determine the count rate $R_2$ in the second observation which allows us to confirm fading in the shortest possible exposure time.
+Since the optimal value of $R_2$ is not a priori obvious, we stepped it over the range $0.001R_1 - 0.99R_1$ , finding the value which gave the minimum exposure time needed to detect fading at the $2\sigma$ and $3\sigma$ levels.
+These are shown in Fig. 7, where we plot the initial exposure $(E_1)$ on the x-axis, and take $R_1$ as the count rate at which the source detection algorithm is 50 per cent complete in that exposure time.
+If $R_2$ was below the detection threshold in the second observation, we found the exposure time that would be needed to give a $3\sigma$ upper limit on the count rate that was below the $1\sigma$ lower bound on $R_1$ .
+We did this for two cases: where the $R_2$ was just below the detection threshold (i.e. the source contributed five counts to XRT data set), and where the source had completely vanished (it contributed no photons); these are plotted as the dotted lines in Fig. 7.